And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 But what the heck?

-That is who owns it ought to make the decisions.
+That is, who owns it ought to make the decisions.

 And once you say, well, the government can come in and determine how private property should be used, including your body, because that's private property as well.

-Well, you invited the government, government in, so they can tell you, well, you can't uh uh have so much fat or you can't eat uh uh Phil and Yong unless you trim all the fat off of it.
+So they can tell you, well, you can't have so much fat, or you can't eat Philemon unless you trim all the fat off of it.

-You uh can't eat so much salt.
+You can't eat so much salt.

-Once you invite government in, you tell government okay, yeah, you have a foot in the door, they're gonna put the whole body in the door, and then you're gonna complain about it, but you have invited them in.
+They're going to put the whole body in the door and then you're going to complain about it, but you have invited them in.

 Let's go to Deanna in Grass Valley, California.

-Welcome to show.
+Welcome to the show.

 Thank you.

-Um I wanted to speak to the salt issue.
+I wanted to speak to the salt issue.

 Okay.

-I have a kidney disease uh that requires my kidneys flush out all the sodium from my body.
+I have a kidney disease that requires my kidneys flush out all the sodium from my body.

-They have no respect for personal liberty.
+Well, they have no respect for personal liberty.

 That's right.

-And you know what they'll do.
+And you know what they'll do?

 I think they would feel sorry for you, Deanna.